-The graph above, shows the current worldwide reserves of platinum in 2020.
-The total platinum reserves are estimated to be at the 69,000 metric ton mark.
-South Africa is particularly dominant in the platinum reserves space, maintaining almost 95%, or 63,000 metric tons.
+The graph above shows the current worldwide reserves of platinum in 2021.
+Total platinum reserves are estimated to be at the 69,000t mark.
+South Africa is particularly dominant in the platinum reserves space, maintaining almost 95%, or 63,000t.

-In 2020, Russia had an estimated 3,900 metric tons of platinum, placing it in second place, though still a very long way behind South Africa.
+In 2020, Russia had an estimated 3,900t of platinum, placing it second, though still far behind South Africa.

 How do these precious metals differ?

-Platinum is one of the most popular choices for jewellery, despite being less hard than palladium, it is extremely malleable.
+Platinum is one of the most popular choices for jewelry, despite being less hard than palladium, it is extremely malleable.

 According to the National Library of Medicine, platinum is significantly denser at around 21.45g/cm3 in comparison to palladium which is 12.0g/cm3, and has a higher melting point, making it more desirable for intense heat applications.

-Platinum is an exceptional oxidizer of carbon dioxide and has been a long-time favourite for catalytic converters.
+Platinum is an exceptional oxidizer of carbon dioxide and has been a long-time favorite for catalytic converters.
 However, palladium is also frequently used as an oxidizing catalyst.
-Typically, diesel engine exhaust gas cannot be managed as well by palladium, especially due to its lower melting point, so automakers favour platinum.
+Typically, diesel engine exhaust gas cannot be managed as well by palladium, especially due to its lower melting point, so automakers favor platinum.

 Palladium is a by-product of platinum (and nickel), meaning it does not need to be separately mined and is therefore could be seen as more eco-friendly than many metals.